aristosv/digitalsignage/README.md

 # BeatBox Digital Signage

 This is a simple way to use a Raspberry Pi as a digital signage system.
+No need for a graphical user interface, no need to install a desktop.
+Just download the [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) image, burn it on an SD card and boot to the operating system.

 ## Step 1: Install the prerequisites by running the command below.